dfloer/livestreaming-stuff/api/README.md

 - While audio volume can be changed using the API, there isn't anything in the webapp to adjust this (yet, probably).
 - There aren't Ubuntu packages for gst-interpipe and gstd, these will need to be built manually form source.

+## Config

+An example config exists at `example-config.toml` and the various options are documented there.
+To get started, copy it to `config.toml` and change it as needed.

 ## Automatic Start

 Basic systemd service files for gstd and this server are in the `support/` directory.
 As well, `gunicorn_conf.py` is to load settings from the config into gunicorn.